 We want you to get the best web solution for you.
 For some people, that means saving every penny they can, and you can get Altitude Pro with the Genesis framework for about $100 directly from StudioPress.
 We’re not shy about helping those readers along the DIY route, because we’re confident that our options are better for most people.
 For $297, we’ll install Genesis and Altitude Pro for you and set the theme up with sample content.
 That’s going to save you about one business day of work.
 (Our estimate for a first-timer who’s reasonably tech-savvy.)
 We feel like we provide great value for the work we take off your hands and the extra quality touches we bring, such as tweaking images for maximum quality / load time balance, but if you want to do it yourself, go for it!

 For what it’s worth, our site installs have some customization options that are available to our customers but not part of Altitude out of the box.
 Nothing too major.
-For example, our links are colored on the home page areas with image backgrounds to help them stand out, and we moved the pricing area to front page area 6 – the default location is 4.
+For example, our links are colored on the front page areas with image backgrounds to help them stand out, and we give you the option to place the pricing area in any of the front page areas that don’t have an image background.
 Little things we think work a bit better.
-We also offer the gradient removal mentioned above as well as a “black on white” version of the theme which works better for some logos, and just fits some sites better (the header area turns white when scrolling instead of black as it does on the pocketstudios.comsite.
+We also offer a “hero layout” version of the first area on the front page as well as a “light header” version of the theme which works better for some logos, and just fits some sites better (the header area turns white when scrolling instead of black as it does on the pocketstudios.com site.
 These are things that you can change yourself if you’re willing to put in the work and research.
 And, of course, you won’t get our guide to editing your site, but you will get access to the StudioPress setup directions and forums which are very helpful.